codewithmichael/geniejs/docs/genie.controller.md

 ## Associated Options

-When a controller is added to a Genie module object, aside from the `controller` option, the following additional options may be provided to alter the controller's initialization process:
+When a controller is added to a Genie module object, aside from the `controller` option, the following additional options may be provided to the Genie object to alter the controller's initialization process:

 *   `passStartOptionsToController` - boolean
 *   `controllerOptions` - object